-Significant traffic disruptions are expected during the 16-day construction period on the following roadways:
+Significant traffic disruptions were expected during the 16-day construction period on the following roadways:

-The road closures and bridge reconstruction will also impact transit service.
-The MBTA Green Line Boston College “B” branch will be replaced with buses between Packard’s Corner and Kenmore Square.
-Inbound trips to downtown Boston will require passengers on the ‘B” branch to transfer from a train to a bus at Babcock Street station and then from the bus back to a train at Blandford Street Station.
+The road closures and bridge reconstruction also impacted transit service.
+The MBTA Green Line Boston College “B” branch was replaced with buses between Packard’s Corner and Kenmore Square.
+During the closure, inbound trips to downtown Boston required passengers on the ‘B” branch to transfer from a train to a bus at Babcock Street station and then from the bus back to a train at Blandford Street Station.

-MBTA commuter rail will operate on normal schedules during the week but will be unavailable during some weekends.
+MBTA commuter rail operated on normal schedules during the week but were unavailable during some weekends.

-Traffic and transit disruptions will significantly impact travel between the Longwood Area and the following areas:
+Traffic and transit disruptions were expected to significantly impact travel between the Longwood Area and the following areas:

 This page provides updates on the construction project and information on alternative transportation options for employees, students, patients, and visitors to the Longwood Area.
 For additional help, please contact the MASCO CommuteWorks Coordinator.

 MassDOT held 2 public meetings on the 2018 Phase of the Commonwealth Avenue Bridge Replacement Project

 View or download the May 2018 PowerPoint Presentations

 Video showing the contractor’s reconstruction plan during the 16-day shutdown